olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 - What is Web3 and why does it matter?
 - The evolution of the web and internet (Web1, Web2, Web3)
-- Key concepts used in the field, and Web3 risks
+- Key concepts used in the field, and common risks in web3

 Let's begin!